-Theater-by-the-Grove, produced by the Department of Theater and Dance, presents several productions each year, including the coproduction with Music Theater of a major musical.
+Theater-by-the-Grove, produced by the Department of Theatre, Dance, and Performance, presents several productions each year, including the coproduction with Music Theater of a major musical.

-IUP Dance Theater is produced by the Department of Theater and Dance and presents two major concert programs annually.
+IUP Dance Theater is produced by the Department of Theatre, Dance, and Performance and presents two major concert programs annually.

-Footlight Players is a youth theater program hosted by the IUP Department of Theater and Dance.
+Footlight Players is a youth theater program hosted by the IUP Department of Theatre, Dance, and Performance.
 It offers a month-long summer program for ages 7–17 led by professional teaching artists assisted by IUP student interns.